RedPitaya/Documentation/developerGuide/125-14/fastIO.rst

            45870551            45870551          1016267064          1016267064

 You can write changed calibration parameters using **calib -w** command:

 1. Type calib -w in to command line (terminal)
-2. Press enter
+#.
+Press enter
-3. Paste or write new calibration parameters
+#.
+Paste or write new calibration parameters
-4. Press enter
+#.
+Press enter

-   Usage: calib [OPTION]...

-   OPTIONS:

-    -r    Read calibration values from eeprom (to stdout).
-    -w    Write calibration values to eeprom (from stdin).
-    -f    Use factory address space.
-    -d    Reset calibration values in eeprom with factory defaults.
-    -v    Produce verbose output.
-    -h    Print this info.

 The EEPROM is a non-volatile memory, therefore the calibration coefficients will not change during Red Pitaya power cycles,